 The Acadians have populated our province and our diocese since the 1630s.
-Their expertise in trades, farming, fishing and land reclamation, and their collaborative friendship with the M'ikmaki built thriving communities that fuelled the economic and social growth of our region.
+Their expertise in trades, farming, fishing, and land reclamation, and their collaborative friendship with the M’ikmaki built thriving communities that fuelled the economic and social growth of our region.
 Le Grand Dérangement of 1755, in which British government soldiers forced thousands of Acadians onto ships and into exile, decimated the Acadian population but not its spirit.
 Some hid to avoid capture.
 Others spent years returning to their homelands to find their land claimed and resettled by the British.
 They built new settlements.
-Still others returned generations later and today, Acadian communities remain a destination for the thousands of descendents of those original settlers.
+Still, others returned generations later and today, Acadian communities remain a destination for the thousands of descendants of those original settlers.

 Our Lady of Assumption, Arichat